igorskyflyer/npm-rawelement/README.md

 ### `wrapper`

-Returns the whole wrapper element made of:
+The whole wrapper element made of:
 - a start tag,
-- attributes (if applicable),
+- attributes (if present),
 - text content,
 - an end tag.